- Although the original IRS calendar is now finalized, the agency continues to issue the first coronavirus relief check

 The shipping schedule ended on September 4, but the IRS extended them one more week, until September 11, to be able to meet some pending payments to those who requested the benefit late or made adjustments to their data.

 Just this group of people must count 15 days to receive your check.
-If you didn’t get it in the past week, it will most likely arrive in your mailbox this week.
+If you haven’t received it in the last few weeks, it will most likely arrive in your mailbox this week.
+You would also have to consider some delay in the Post Office (USPS), which would cause the payments to reach their destination this week.

 The agency has also indicated that it is working to catch up on the payment of the $ 500 for dependents that they mistakenly stopped sending to some beneficiaries and with 55,000 payments that they had withheld corresponding to support payments.